-Nicole Scherzinger Stuns In Low-Cut Sequined Dress, Thanks Followers For Condolences Over Cousin’s Death
+Nicole Scherzinger Stuns In Low-Cut Sequined Garment, Thanks Followers For Condolences Over Cousin’s Death

 “We are here to support you, Nicole!” a third fan declared.

-Scherzinger is currently a judge on The X Factor in the U.K. alongside Simon Cowell and Louis Walsh which airs live every Saturday night.
-The current season is a celebrity special with contestants such as Ricki Lake, Kevin McHale, and Vinnie Jones, to name a few.
-It has yet to be announced if Nicole won’t be appearing on the show this weekend due to the heartbreaking event that happened last week.
+Scherzinger is currently a judge on The X Factor U.K. alongside Simon Cowell and Louis Walsh in a show that airs live every Saturday night.
+The current season is a celebrity special with such contestants as Ricki Lake, Kevin McHale, and Vinnie Jones, to name a few.
+It has yet to be announced whether or not Nicole will be appearing on the show this weekend due to the heartbreaking event that happened last week.